 Each one of these folks helped me climb those stairs and lift the latch on the gate that led into the fold of Our Lord and King, who I promised would always be prominently featured in the banner.
 Because He called me, and I serve at His pleasure.
 And by His side is the Queen of Heaven, also known as the Terror of Hell.

 So that is the story of the banner art in a nutshell.
 Full credit for putting it all together goes to Lisa over at Lisa Julia Photography, LLC.
 I may know how to rebuild an engine in the ‘Stang, but I don’t know diddly squat about making a beautiful banner like this one.
 I supplied the raw materials and she supplied the skills and artistry that made it all come together.

 The two images of St. Peter’s Basilica on the left side of the banner, were photographed by Lisa and are from her own personal collection.
-The photographs of the Mustang and the staircase were taken by amateur me; the rest of the images are from the public domain.
+The photographs of the Mustang and the staircase were taken by an amateur (me); the rest of the images are from the Public Domain.